FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/_index.md

 {
-    "title": "Command line operations",
-    "linkTitle": "Command line operations",
+    "title": "PKIUTIL  command line utility: Start here", "linkTitle": "Command line operations",
     "weight": "210"
-}# <span id="PKIUTIL_command_line_utility"></span>PKIUTIL command line utility: Start here

-This section describes the PKIUTIL commands that are used to manage the local certificate database.
+}This section describes the PKIUTIL commands that are used to manage the local certificate database.
 This topic introduces the command line PKIUTIL utility CFTPKI.